srvk/DiViMe/docs/source/install.md

 ==> default: flag to force provisioning.
 Provisioners marked to run always will still run.
 ```

 This is safe to ignore, and you can continue with `$vagrant ssh -c "[...]"` as needed.
+Note that the VM is not set up to actually support a proper separate provisioning step, so `$ vagrant provision` probably will not work reliably.

 ## Updating DiViMe